Blatter departure date set as FIFA tries again with reforms

 British media identified the protester, who was taken away by police, as comedian Lee Nelson, real name Simon Brodkin, who has been involved in similar pranks and posted a picture of the incident on the Twitter feed of one of his alter egos.

-World football bosses will be hoping the organisation can draw a line under the past months with the election of a new leader.
+World soccer bosses will be hoping the organisation can draw a line under the past months with the election of a new leader.

 While Blatter himself has not been charged with any wrongdoing, his vice president, Jeffrey Webb, appeared in a U.S. court on Saturday and pleaded not guilty to charges of racketeering conspiracy, wire fraud and money laundering.